-As a project moves through the planning and development processes, it is subject to environmental reviews, ascertaining whether there will be any impacts on the natural or human environment and the significance of such impacts, in order to ensure it does not violate any federal, state, or local environmental regulations.
+As a project move through the planning and development processes, it is subject to environmental reviews, in order to ensure it does not violate any federal, state, or local environmental regulations.
 Projects are reviewed for legal compliance and mitigation activities are often required as part of the permitting and review process.